thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/transpiling/README.md

 1. Reload the IE browser, you should now see output in the dev tools console for both Chrome and IE.

 1. Let's add the use of babel in the package.json `build` script so that it is easily repeatable and part of our development build process.

-Notice you do not need to include node_modules - it will be found as part of npm running the script.
+    Find the location of the existing `"scripts"` property in `package.json`.
+You may already have a property there, for example for `test`.

+    You can have more than one script - as the value is an object, it would need to be comma separated.

+    We are not using test yet, you can remove this entry and replace it with `build` as shown.
     ```
     "scripts": {
         "build": "babel src --watch --presets babel-preset-env --out-dir dist"
     },
     ```
+    Notice you do not need to include the path to `node_modules` - it will be found as part of npm running the script.

 1. The `--watch` indicates to watch for changes in the src directory, and keep transpiling whenever a file is added or changed.

 1. Start the build process using the command: `npm run build`.
 Notice that your terminal window does not retun to the prompt because it is listening for changes to your `src` directory.
 Keep this running as you are about to add more code.